Pedrodpj92/Predicting_DBpedia_types/modeling/approach2/README.md

 type for that level.
 The binary models predict if the type should be assigned to the resource.
 The approach 2 was named *multilevel* because we have models for each ontology class level.
-For this approach we used only one training method:
-C5.0, an improved version of C4.5.
+For this approach we used 5.0, an improved version of C4.5, Random Forest and Deep Learning (multi-layer feedforward)

 <img src="http://es-ta.linkeddata.es/app2training.png" width="1200">